Nicolas Winding Refn: 1990s: early career

+2000s: critical acclaim

 In 2003, Refn directed and wrote his first English-language film, Fear X, which starred John Turturro and was shot in Canada.
 Although a financial disappointment, the Danish-Canadian production won an International Fantasy Film Award for Best Screenplay at the 2004 Fantasporto Film Festival, and was nominated for best actor awards (for Turturro) at the Bodil Awards and the Fangoria Awards, and best film awards at festivals including Sitges Film Festival and the Sochi International Film Festival.

 Refn later made two sequels to Pusher, Pusher II (2004) (a.k.a.
 Pusher II: With Blood on My Hands) and Pusher 3 (2005) (a.k.a.
 Pusher III: I'm The Angel of Death).
 For Pusher II, lead actor Mads Mikkelsen won a Best Actor award at the 2005 Bodil Awards, Best Actor at the 2005 Robert Festival (where the film was also nominated for Best Director, Best Screenplay and Best Film, among other nominations), and Best Actor at the 2005 Zulu Awards.
 The film was remade as a British version in 2012, Pusher, directed by Luis Prieto and executive produced by Refn.

-2005–2011: Critical acclaim

 In 2008, Refn returned to the European art house film circuit after his unsuccessful Hollywood venture Fear X. He wrote and directed Bronson (2008), which starred Tom Hardy as the title character, the U.K. prisoner Charles Bronson, noted for mental illness, violence and art.
 The film won Best Film at the 2009 Sydney Film Festival, and was also nominated for the Grand Jury Prize (World Cinema — Dramatic) at the 2009 Sundance Film Festival.
 Hardy won a Best Actor award at the 2009 British Independent Film Awards for his portrayal of Charles Bronson (and the film was nominated for a Best Achievement in Production award as well).
 Hardy was nominated for Best Actor by the Evening Standard British Film Awards and the London Critics Circle Film Awards.

 In 2009, Refn teamed up again with frequent collaborator Mads Mikkelsen to write and direct Valhalla Rising, a surrealistic period piece about the Viking era.
 The film won an International Fantasy Film Special Jury Award and Special Mention at the 2010 Fantasporto Festival, and won the Titra Film Award for Refn at the 2010 Neuchatel International Fantastic Film Festival.
 The film also won a Best Make-Up award at the 2011 Robert Festival.